 Cipro; Cipro in D5W; Cipro XR

-Apo-Ciproflox; Auro-Ciprofloxacin; Cipro; Cipro XL; Ciprofloxacin Injection; CO Ciprofloxacin; Dom-Ciprofloxacin; JAMP-Ciprofloxacin; Mar-Ciprofloxacin; Mint-Ciprofloxacin; Mylan-Ciprofloxacin; Novo-Ciprofloxacin; PHL-Ciprofloxacin; PMS-Ciprofloxacin; PMS-Ciprofloxacin XL; PRO-Ciprofloxacin; RAN-Ciproflox; ratio-Ciprofloxacin; Riva-Ciprofloxacin; Sandoz-Ciprofloxacin; Septa-Ciprofloxacin; Taro-Ciprofloxacin
+ACT Ciprofloxacin; Apo-Ciproflox; Auro-Ciprofloxacin; Cipro; Cipro XL; Ciprofloxacin Injection; Ciprofloxacin Injection USP; Ciprofloxacin Intravenous Infusion; Ciprofloxacin Intravenous Infusion BP; Dom-Ciprofloxacin; JAMP-Ciprofloxacin; Mar-Ciprofloxacin; Mint-Ciproflox; Mint-Ciprofloxacin; Mylan-Ciprofloxacin; Novo-Ciprofloxacin; PHL-Ciprofloxacin; PMS-Ciprofloxacin; PMS-Ciprofloxacin XL; PRO-Ciprofloxacin; RAN-Ciproflox; ratio-Ciprofloxacin; Riva-Ciprofloxacin; Sandoz-Ciprofloxacin; Septa-Ciprofloxacin; Taro-Ciprofloxacin

 - This drug may raise the chance of tendons getting irritated and tearing.
-The chance is greater in people over the age of 60; heart, kidney, or lung transplant patients; or people taking steroid drugs.
-Call your doctor right away if you have pain in the back of the ankle or joint pain or swelling.
+The chance is greater in heart, kidney, or lung transplant patients and in people taking steroid drugs.
+Call your child’s doctor right away if your child has pain in the back of the ankle or joint pain or swelling.

-- Do not take if you have ever had myasthenia gravis.
+- Do not give this drug if your child has myasthenia gravis.
 Very bad effects may happen.

 - It is used to treat bacterial infections.

-- If you are taking theophylline, have your blood work checked.
-Talk with your doctor.
+- If your child is taking theophylline, have his/her blood work checked.
+Talk with your child’s doctor.

-- Take this drug 2 hours before or 6 hours after antacids, didanosine, sucralfate, quinapril, bismuth, sevelamer, multivitamins, or other products that contain magnesium, calcium, aluminum, iron, or zinc.
+- Give this drug 2 hours before or 6 hours after antacids, didanosine, lanthanum, sucralfate, quinapril, bismuth, sevelamer, multivitamins, or other products that contain magnesium, calcium, aluminum, iron, or zinc.

 - Use care in children younger than 18 years of age.
 Talk with the doctor.